KikoRiki

-KikoRiki, sometimes known outside Russia as GoGoRiki or BalloonToons, occasionally referred by the original Russian name: Smeshariki (Смешарики), is a Russian animated television series consisting of 408 episodes of 6 minutes and 30 seconds (and 11 minutes) each, originally intended for children under 14, however behind the outward simplicity and childish naivety of the plots, the authors hid serious, adult, and even philosophical themes.
+KikoRiki, sometimes known outside Russia as GoGoRiki or BalloonToons, occasionally referred by the original Russian name: Smeshariki (Смешарики), is a Russian animated television series consisting of 408 episodes of 6 minutes and 30 seconds (and 11 minutes) each, aimed at children 3 to 8 years old.
 This series uses mostly both flash animation and computer animation.

 The first episode premiered in Russia on December 22, 2003.
 The KikoRiki are stylized rounded animals.
 Its Russian name, Smeshariki, is a portmanteau of the words смешные, "funny" and шарики, "little balls".
 The series includes complex themes and specific cultural references.
-The series is aired in 60 countries, is translated to 15 languages and has an everyday audience of 50 million people.
-The audience in China surpasses the audience in Russia.
+The series is aired in 60 countries, incl.
+China and those in the Middle East and the European Union, is translated to 15 languages and has an everyday audience of 50 million people.
+The audience in China surpassed the audience in Russia.
 As of 2020, episodes are currently available on KinoPoisk in Russia.

 Over time, the series gained cult status, with critics praising it for writing, the variety of genres among episodes, including their philosophy, references to other works and the visual style.
 Some criticize the animation style for artistic primitivism, pointing out certain technical limitations.

 Distribution

 English-language licensing rights to the series were acquired by 4Kids Entertainment from worldwide distributor Fun Game Media, Munich, with television distribution handled by CBS Television Distribution, and began airing as part of The CW4Kids programming block on The CW on September 27, 2008, under the name GoGoRiki, and continued to air until November 14, 2009, when The CW's broadcasting rights and 4Kids Entertainment's license agreement expired.
-Fun Game Media was also producing a European version, which began airing on KI.KA on December 8, 2008 which goes under the name "Kikoriki".
+Fun Game Media was also producing a European version, which began airing on KI.KA on December 8, 2008, which goes under the name "Kikoriki".
 It was also adapted for European broadcasting by the German company, Studio 100 Media in 2008 under the name "BalloonToons".
-On February 2017, all rights to KikoRiki and PinCode outside of the CIS territories, including KikoRiki episodes in all languages other than Russian, are owned by a newly formed company FUN Union based in Hong Kong.
+In February 2017, all rights to KikoRiki and PinCode outside of the CIS territories, including KikoRiki episodes in all languages other than Russian, are owned by a newly formed company FUN Union based in Hong Kong.
 Since October 2024, worldwide rights to KikoRiki, PinCode, and BabyRiki are now owned by Animotion Media Group.